kaver79/longtravel.github.io/_posts/2014-3-3-Hello-World.md

 title: You're up and running!
 ---

-This is the first page of the longtravel website
+This is the first page of the longtravel website.
+In the blog area